Integrating Scientific Knowledge with Machine Learning for Engineering and Environmental Systems: Physics-ML Methods

-One straightforward method to combine physics-based and ML models is to feed the output of a physics-based model as input to an ML model.
+In recent years many other hybrid physics-ML models have been created that extend beyond residual modeling.
+Another straightforward method to combine physics-based and ML models is to feed the output of a physics-based model as input to an ML model.
 Karpatne et al ~\cite{karpatne2017physics} showed that using the output of a physics-based model as one feature in an ML model along with inputs used to drive the physics-based model for lake temperature modeling can improve predictions.
 Visualization of this method is shown in Figure \ref{fig:karpatne_hybrid}.
 As we discuss below, there are multiple other ways of constructing a hybrid model, including replacing part of a larger physical model, or weighting predictions from different modeling paradigms depending on context.